Chinese Rites controversy: Pope Pius XII's decision

 According to Pope Pius XII's biographer, Jan Olav Smit, this meant that Chinese customs were no longer considered superstitious, but were an honourable way of esteeming one's relatives and therefore permitted by Catholic Christians.
 Confucianism was also thus recognized as a philosophy and an integral part of Chinese culture rather than as a heathen religion in conflict with Catholicism.
 Shortly afterwards, in 1943, the Government of China established diplomatic relations with the Vatican.
-The Papal decree changed the ecclesiastical situation in China in an almost revolutionary way.
+The Papal decree substantially changed the ecclesiastical situation in China.

 As the Church began to flourish, Pius XII established a local ecclesiastical hierarchy, and, on 18 February 1946, named Thomas Tien Ken-sin, who was from 18 July 1939 Apostolic Vicar of Qingdao, as the first Chinese national in the Sacred College of Cardinals and later that year – on 10 May 1946 – appointed him to the Archdiocese of Beijing.